Understanding the Two Types of BI Users

 And of course, it goes without saying that none of these UX guidelines function without flexible governance.
 Admins need the ability to dictate which users will have access to which features and make changes to those configuration settings as knowledge workers transition from one user class to another, as sometimes happens.

-Adopting a self-service BI solution that can meet users where they are dramatically improves your project’s likelihood of success.
+Adopting a self-service BI solution that can meet all types of BI users where they are dramatically improves your project’s likelihood of success.
 As Eckerson puts it, “The promise of self-service analytics is not to eliminate IT from the equation, but instead foster greater collaboration between business and IT.”
 When each user group has access to the right tools, it boosts the organization’s overall efficiency.